 1. Limit Permissions to Prevent Insider Threats

 SAP HANA lets you prioritize role-based permissions with privilege groups.
 You can create groups for a system, objects, analytics, packages, and application privileges.
-A role-based privileges configuration can help restrict the scope of damage inflicted by insider threats or external attackers.
+A role-based privileges configuration can help restrict the scope of damage inflicted by insider threats (as detailed here) or external attackers.
 Use “the principle of least privilege” when you set up permissions and groups, to ensure roles are limited to the minimum controls needed.

 2. Keep Systems Up-to-Date